Andalucía, Gibraltar, and Tangier

 Royal Andalusian School of Equestrian Art

 If you're into horses, a performance here is a must.
-Even if you're not, this is art like you've never seen.
-The school's Horse Symphony show is an equestrian ballet with choreography, purely Spanish music, and costumes from the 19th century.
-Training sessions on non-performance days offer the public a sneak preview.
-After the training session, you can take a guided tour of the stables, horses, multimedia and carriage museums, tack room, gardens, and horse health center.
+Even if you're not, this is art like you've never seen: an equestrian ballet with choreography, Spanish music, and costumes from the 19th century.
+Training sessions on Mondays (a nonperformance day) offer the public a sneak preview, though they can be exciting or dull, depending on what the trainers are working on.
+After a training session, you can wander through the stables and visit the horses, multimedia and carriage museums, tack room, gardens, and horse health center.
 Sip sherry in the arena's bar to complete this Jerez experience.

 Sandeman Winery